osiris-code/osiris/docs/hidden/reference/Profile.md

 species connected to a neutral or neutral_mov_ions particle source.

 **gauss_center**, **gauss_sigma**, **gauss_range**, **gauss_n_sigma** - specify the
-parameters for the gaussian function we intend to use.
-The `gauss_center(i)`, `gauss_sigma(i)` and `gauss_range(\*,i)` parameters represent the center, sigma and range for the gaussian on the i-th direction, respectively.
-If `profile_type(i)` is not equal to "gaussian" the values specified are silently ignored.
-The `gauss_range(k,i)` represent the lower (`k=1`) and upper (`k=2`) limits for which the gaussian function is evaluated.
+parameters for the Gaussian function we intend to use.
+The `gauss_center(i)`, `gauss_sigma(i)` and `gauss_range(\*,i)` parameters represent the center, sigma and range for the Gaussian on the i-th direction, respectively.
+If `profile_type(i)` is not equal to *"gaussian"* the values specified are silently ignored.
+The `gauss_range(k,i)` represent the lower (`k=1`) and upper (`k=2`) limits for which the Gaussian function is evaluated.
 Outside these limits a value of 0 is returned.
 The `gauss_n_sigma(i)` parameter, if specified, takes precedence over the `gauss_range(i)` parameter and sets the range to include `gauss_n_sigma(i)` number of sigmas on either side of the center.

 **focal_dist** - specify the focal plane distance after acceleration for each dimension.